futuremeng/vue3-wave-audio-player/README.md

 Check [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) for all the events.

 ### Report bug or Suggestion
-please send a mail at imdarif122@mail.com or contact@arifdev.com.
+please send a mail at futuremeng@gmail.com or imdarif122@mail.com or contact@arifdev.com.
 You can also open any issue in the [GitHub](https://github.com/futuremeng/vue3-wave-audio-player) page.
 Thanks for using this package.

 ### Inspired by: